What to do in the Garden with the Kids this Autumn

 Leaves have such beautiful colours in the autumn, and children have always loved savouring these leaves in nature-themed craft activities.
-You can dry out and save these leaves in an old fashioned flower press, or in our Instant Flower Press, which speeds up to the process in the microwave.
-If you can find any left over flower heads, even better!
+You can dry out and save these leaves in an old fashioned flower press.
+Or try painting the leaves and making leaf prints.

 No autumn is complete without carving a pumpkin in time for Halloween.
 Or even taking part in a pumpkin growing contest!
 Hopefully you’ll have started off growing your own pumpkins in the spring so that there’s a couple of big juicy pumpkins for harvesting in the autumn.
 If not, grab yourself some pumpkin seeds for next year to make the carving experience much more exciting.

-Autumn can be the time to start preparing for next spring, with the majority of bulbs being planted now for their glorious emergence next spring (Check out our Spring Flowering Bee/Butterfly Bulbs).
+Autumn can be the time to start preparing for next spring, with the majority of bulbs being planted now for their glorious emergence next spring.
 By preparing now, you can have fun guessing which bulb will be the first to sprout, or how many flowers will come from one bulb.
 This early preparation not only teaches children about the life cycles of plants, but it also teaches them the value or patience and preparation.
+Autumn is the perfect time to scatter wildflower seeds and you can still plant salad crops like lettuce, rocket and spring onions in a patio pot.
 Please read our full post entitled What to Grow with the Kids in September and October.

 We'd love to see pictures of how you get on!